-2. Tenants who receive a Notice of Termination that relies on subsection A.9 above as the just cause rationale to terminate the tenancy must have received, and the Landlord must have provided, all applicable Relocation Assistance provided for in the Ellis Act Ordinance.

-T-30318.012/1700418\4 Council Agenda: 1/26/2021 Item No.: 8.3(b) Tenants who receive a Notice of Termination that relies on subsection A.11 or A.12 above as the just cause rationale to terminate the tenancy must receive, and the Landlord must provide, Relocation Assistance as defined in Part 11 of Chapter 17.20 of the San José Municipal Code, or if the unit is unpermitted, an amount equal to the Base Assistance provided for in the Ellis Act Ordinance.
-Section 8 Affirmative Defense to Eviction; Penalties and Remedies A. Affirmative Defense.
+Tenants who receive a Notice of Termination that relies on subsection A.11 or A.12 above as the just cause rationale to terminate the tenancy must receive, and the Landlord must provide, Relocation Assistance as defined in Part 11 of Chapter 17.20 of the San José Municipal Code, or if the unit is unpermitted, an amount equal to the Base Assistance provided for in the Ellis Act Ordinance.

+SECTION 8.
+Affirmative Defense to Eviction; Penalties and Remedies

+Α. Affirmative Defense.
 Each Landlord that seeks to terminate a tenancy of an Affected Tenant must comply with this Ordinance.
 Non-compliance with any applicable component of this Ordinance shall constitute an affirmative defense for an Affected Tenant against any unlawful detainer action under California Code of Civil Procedure section 1161 and California Civil Code sections 1946 and 1946.1, as amended.

 Nonpayment of Rent.
-As a defense to an action brought under Subsection A.1 of Section 7 above, an Affected Tenant must have notified their Landlord prior to the Notice of Termination expiring that they are an Affected Tenant and establish that, as a result of the novel coronavirus (COVID-19) pandemic or declaration of County Public Health Officer, or other State or Federal Authority, has suffered substantial loss of income caused by any of the following: 1) job loss; 2) a reduction of compensated hours of work; 3) employer's business closure; 4) missing work due to a minor child's school closure; 5) loss of income due to being infected by COVID-19 or caring for a person in the Tenant Household who was infected by COVID-19; or 6) other similarly-caused reason resulting in a loss of income due to COVID-19, and has provided written documentation or other objectively verifiable proof of the same.
-The following documents shall create a rebuttable presumption that the Affected Tenant has met the documentation T-30318.012/1700418\4 Council Agenda: 1/26/2021 Item No.: 8.3(b) requirement set forth above, however, they are not the exclusive form of documentation demonstrating impacts to income due to COVID-19:
+As a defense to an action brought under Subsection A.1 of Section 7 above, an Affected Tenant shall have notified their Landlord prior to the Notice of Termination expiring that they are an Affected Tenant and establish that, as a result of the novel coronavirus (COVID-19) pandemic or declaration of County Public Health Officer, or other State or Federal Authority, suffered substantial loss of income caused by any of the following: 1) job loss; 2) a reduction of compensated hours of work; 3) work closure; 4) missing work due to a minor child's school closure; or 5) other similarly-caused reason resulting in a loss of income due to COVID-19, and has provided written documentation or other objectively verifiable proof of the same.
+The following documents shall create a rebuttable presumption that the Affected Tenant has met the documentation requirement set forth above, however, they are not the exclusive form of documentation demonstrating impacts to income due to COVID-19:

-1. Letter from employer citing COVID-19 as a reason for reduced work

-hours or termination;

-2. Employer paycheck stubs;

-3. Bank statements

-B. Civil Remedies.

-1. Any Landlord that fail(s) to comply with this Ordinance may be subject to civil proceedings for displacement of Affected Tenant(s) initiated by the City or the Affected Tenant Household for actual and exemplary damages.
-2. Whoever is found to have violated this Ordinance shall be subject to appropriate injunctive relief and shall be liable for damages, costs and reasonable attorneys' fees.

-3. Treble damages shall be awarded for a Landlord's willful failure to comply with the obligations established under this Ordinance.

-4. Nothing herein shall be deemed to interfere with the right of a Landlord to file an action against a Tenant or non-Tenant third party for the damage done to said Landlord's property.
+- 1. Letter from employer citing COVID-19 as a reason for reduced work hours or termination; - 2.
+Employer paycheck stubs; - 3.
+Bank statements. - B. Civil Remedies. - 1.
+Any Landlord that fail(s) to comply with this Ordinance may be subject to civil proceedings for displacement of Affected Tenant(s) initiated by the City or the Affected Tenant Household for actual and exemplary damages. - 2.
+Whoever is found to have violated this Ordinance shall be subject to appropriate injunctive relief and shall be liable for damages, costs and reasonable attorneys' fees. - 3.
+Treble damages shall be awarded for a Landlord's willful failure to comply with the obligations established under this Ordinance. - 4.
+Nothing herein shall be deemed to interfere with the right of a Landlord to file an action against a Tenant or non-Tenant third party for the damage done to said Landlord's property.
 Nothing herein is intended to limit the damages recoverable by any party through a private action.